cbonoz/chain22/README.md

 Captchains
 ---

-Create Captchas on demand backed by Chainlink API calls and smart contracts on the BSC Testnet.
+Captchas on demand backed by Chainlink API calls and smart contracts on the BSC Testnet.

 Captchains is a platform for validating site visitors or user actions by requiring users to validate they are human by the ability to research the answer to an API-driven question - rather than an image.

+LIVE DEMO HERE: captchains.surge.sh (live deployment instance restriction is that you must be on BSC Testnet)

 ### Technologies used
 * Chainlink Services: Every Captcha is saved as a smart contract on the BSC.
 All login attempts (captcha successes and failures) are emitted from the contract as events.